Tag Archives: ringo awards

 Ringo Awards tickets include a full cocktail hour (cash bar), a full service dinner (featuring a Baltimore crab cake), the awards ceremony, and a gift bag, and are now available for $149.99.

-The Ringo Awards Committee is proud to announce the addition of industry veteran cartoonist Jamar Nicholas to the 2022 Mike Wieringo Comic Book Industry Awards ceremony as the Keynote Address speaker!
+The Ringo Awards Committee has announced the addition of industry veteran executive Filip Sablik to the 2024 Mike Wieringo Comic Book Industry Awards ceremony as the Keynote Address speaker!

 Ringo Awards